fuse-box/fuse-box/docs/webworkers.md

 );
 ```

-You're all setup.
+You're all set up.
 FuseBox will automatically create a seperate bundle for development and production accordingly.
-If you
+If
-open the source of your application, you will notice that the path has been automatically re-written:
+you open the source of your application, you will notice that the path has been automatically re-written:

 It looks like this: